-6.2 Triaging of complaints
+6.3 Triaging of complaints

-- 6.2.1 When a complaint is received, it will be immediately triaged by the Chair, in conjunction, if appropriate, with PIA's Gender and Safeguarding Focal Person and/or a relevant Project Coordinator.
-Any complaint that relates to sexual exploitation, abuse or harassment of vulnerable person/s will be regarded as serious and investigated immediately, recognizing during the investigation the rights of both the victim and the alleged perpetrator.
-Any action to investigate any allegation of SEAH must prioritize the rights, needs and wishes of the victim/ survivor, treating him/her with dignity and respect, involving him/her in decision-making, providing information on rights, and protecting privacy and confidentiality. - 6.2.2 Consideration will also be given to other factors in determining the seriousness of the complaint, including, for example, whether it has health (including mental health) and safety implications; financial implications for the complainant or others; possibility that funding may be going directly or indirectly to fund terrorism; the potential of the issue to escalate; or whether it involves any other issue deemed to require immediate action.
+6.3.1 When a complaint is received, it will be immediately triaged by the Chair, in conjunction, if appropriate, with PIA's relevant Safeguarding

+Focal Person and/or a relevant Project Coordinator.
+Any complaint that relates to sexual exploitation, abuse or harassment of vulnerable person/s will be regarded as serious and investigated immediately, recognising during the investigation the rights of both the victim and the alleged perpetrator.
+Any action to investigate any allegation of SEAH must prioritise the rights, needs and wishes of the victim/ survivor, treating him/her with dignity and respect, involving him/her in decision-making, providing information on rights, and protecting privacy and confidentiality.

+6.3 2 Consideration will also be given to other factors in determining the seriousness of the complaint, including, for example, whether it has health (including mental health) and safety implications; financial implications for the complainant or others; the possibility that funding may be going directly or indirectly to fund terrorism; the potential of the issue to escalate; or whether it involves any other issue deemed to require immediate action.

-6.3 Response Time to Complaints
+6.4 Response Time to Complaints

-- 6.3.1 All complaints will be acknowledged within 5 working days at the latest. - 6.3.1 If the initial assessment of the complaint determines that further investigation is not warranted, the complainant will be informed of this decision and the reasons for this outcome.
-He/she will be advised that the decision can be appealed and whether further information should be provided in the event of an appeal being requested. - 6.3.2 If the complaint is assessed as serious, immediate action will be taken to investigate the issue, and if the investigation warrants it, to respond as quickly as possible in accordance with the relevant policy, as outlined below. - 6.3.3 If initial assessment of the complaint indicates that the complaint is not serious but further investigation is warranted, this will take place within 15 days of the receipt of the complaint, either by the Chair of the Board or a person nominated by the Chair and approved by the Board.
-Minor complaints should be resolved within two months of having been raised and the complainant informed of the outcome and the reasons for the decisions made. - 6.3.4 If a complaint has not been assessed as serious, but is complex for example, requiring consultation with other organisations or advisors resolution may take longer.
-The complainant will be kept informed of timelines and progress on resolving the complaint.

-6.4 Process for Responding to SEAH Complaints
+- 6.4.1 All complaints will be acknowledged within 5 working days at the latest. - 6.4.2 If the initial assessment of the complaint determines that further investigation is not warranted, the complainant will be informed of this decision and the reasons for this outcome.
+He/she will be advised that the decision can be appealed and whether further information should be provided in the event of an appeal being requested. - 6.4.3 If the complaint is assessed as serious, immediate action will be taken to investigate the issue, and if the investigation warrants it, to respond as quickly as possible in accordance with the relevant policy, as outlined below. - 6.4.4 If initial assessment of the complaint indicates that the complaint is not serious but further investigation is warranted, this will take place within 15 days of the receipt of the complaint, either by the Chair of the Board or by a person nominated by the Chair and approved by the Board.
+Minor complaints should be resolved within two months of having been raised and the complainant informed of the outcome and the reasons for the decisions made. - 6.4.5 If a complaint has not been assessed as serious, but is complex for example, requiring consultation with other organisations or advisors resolution may take longer.
+The complainant will be kept informed of timelines and progress on resolving the complaint. - 6.5 Process for Responding to Sexual Exploitation, Abuse and Harassment